This post may include affiliate links.

 Once the materials are prepped and sorted this way, it is super easy for me to plan activities for our day.
 Her is an example of how my lesson plan sheet looks for a whole group lesson:

-Under the time I write the initals of the student(s) that won't be in the room along with the therapy.
+Under the time, I write the initials of the student(s) that won't be in the room along with the therapy.
 This helps me quickly set up and call people to tables.